sepehrsaryazdi/algebra_geometry_and_robots/README.md

 # Algebra, Geometry and Robots Talk Slides

 This repository will run the interactive and dynamic talk titled "Algebra, Geometry and Robots" and presented by Sepehr Saryazdi at the University of Sydney Mathematics Society (SUMS).
 A recording of the presentation is available [here](https://drive.google.com/file/d/1TEoP5Aoc57DKB4ptKwzoWVb-TJAKnSIO/view?usp=sharing).
+There were some typos in the slides during the presentation, which are fixed in this version.

 To run backend server, run the following from this folder: